 If members wish to bring an item to the council for discussion, they are encouraged to submit the item at least two weeks prior to a meeting so that it may be added to the agenda; members should provide the council with any necessary information to aid in the discussion.
 If more information is needed, the member may be asked to bring it to the next meeting and discussion will be tabled until that time.

 All decisions will be made by consensus.
 If the council cannot reach consensus, a majority vote will determine a decision.
 One-third of the council’s membership shall constitute a quorum and must be present, either in person or via teleconference, for a vote to be taken.

 Members may propose amendments to organizational guidelines.
 Proposed amendments will be distributed to all members in a draft form at least one month prior to a vote.
 A proposed amendment will be adopted with an affirmative vote by a quorum of the council.

 Organizational guidelines will be reviewed at least every two years.
 The Executive Committee will appoint a temporary Guidelines Committee to conduct the review.
 Grammatical and typographical corrections do not require a vote of approval if substance of content remains unchanged.

-Staff: The Assistant Superintendent of Specialized Services will serve as an ex officio member of the Special Education Advisory Council and assure that a staff person is available to record minutes of council meetings.
+The Director of Special Education will serve as an ex officio member of the SEAC and assure that a staff person is available to record minutes of council meetings.
 A staff person will type agendas and minutes of all council meetings, as well as arrange for meeting space, childcare, transportation, meals or other meeting accommodations as needed.
-The Assistant Superintendent of Specialized Services will act as the administrative liaison between the SEAC and the district administration, the School Board and the teaching staff.
-The Assistant Superintendent of Specialized Services will give an annual report on the status of special education services in the District, will respond to recommendations of the SEAC, and report back to the SEAC with a response to recommendations if necessary.
+The Director of Special Education will act as the administrative liaison between the SEAC and the district administration, the School Board and the teaching staff.
+The Director of Special Education will give an annual report on the status of special education services in the District, will respond to recommendations of the SEAC, and report back to the SEAC with a response to recommendations if necessary.

-Co-chairs: Co-chairs of the Special Education Advisory Council shall consist of two co-chairs.
-If either of the co-chairs are unable to fullfill their obligations, these positions will be filled from the current SEAC membership at the discretion of the Executive Committee.
-Terms of Co-chairs will begin in May and will be staggered terms.
-Every effort will be made for the council Co-chairs to be a parent or community member.
+Co-chairs of the SEAC shall consist of two co-chairs.
+If either of the co-chairs are unable to fulfil their obligations, these positions will be filled from the current SEAC membership at the discretion of the Executive Committee.
+Terms of co-chairs will begin at the last meeting of the school year and will be staggered terms.
+Every effort will be made for the council co-chairs to be a parent or community member.

-Special Education Advisory Council Committees: The co-chairs, with the advice and authorization of the SEAC, may establish task forces and study committees to accomplish specific, time-limited assignments.
+The Co-chairs, with the advice and authorization of the SEAC, may establish task forces and study committees to accomplish specific, time-limited assignments.
 SEAC members will be encouraged to participate in any task force or committee.

-School District Committees: Representation from the Special Education Advisory Council will be solicited on all school district task forces, committees or groups.
+Representation from the SEAC will be solicited on all school district task forces, committees or groups.
 The SEAC will refer its members to these committees as needed.